Women in STEM: Lack of interest

 A meta-analysis concluded that men prefer working with things and women prefer working with people.
 When interests were classified by RIASEC type (Realistic, Investigative, Artistic, Social, Enterprising, Conventional), men showed stronger Realistic and Investigative interests, and women showed stronger Artistic, Social, and Conventional interests.
-Sex differences favoring men were also found for more specific measures of engineering, science, and mathematics interests.
+Sex differences were also found for more specific measures of interest in engineering, science, and mathematics, where men favored these interests.

 In a 3-year interview study, Seymour and Hewitt (1997) found that perceptions that non-STEM academic majors offered better education options and better matched their interests was the most common (46%) reason provided by female students for switching majors from STEM areas to non-STEM areas.
 The second most frequently cited reason given for switching to non-STEM areas was a reported loss of interest in the women's chosen STEM majors.
 Additionally, 38% of female students who remained in STEM majors expressed concerns that there were other academic areas that might be a better fit for their interests.
 Preston's (2004) survey of 1,688 individuals who had left sciences also showed that 30 percent of the women endorsed "other fields more interesting" as their reason for leaving.

 Advanced math skills do not often lead women to be interested in a STEM career.
 A Statistics Canada survey found that even young women of high mathematical ability are much less likely to enter a STEM field than young men of similar or even lesser ability.

 A 2018 study originally claimed that countries with more gender equality had fewer women in science, technology, engineering and mathematics (STEM) fields.
 Some commentators argued that this was evidence of gender differences arising in more progressive countries, the so-called gender-equality paradox.
-However, a 2019 correction to the study outlined that the authors had created a previously undisclosed and unvalidated method to measure "propensity" of women and men to attain a higher degree in STEM, as opposed to the originally claimed measurement of "women’s share of STEM degrees".
+However, a 2019 correction to the study outlined that the authors had created a previously undisclosed and unvalidated method to measure "propensity" of women and men to attain a higher degree in STEM, as opposed to the originally claimed measurement of "women's share of STEM degrees".
 Harvard researchers were unable to independently recreate the data reported in the study.
 A follow-up paper by the researchers who discovered the discrepancy found conceptual and empirical problems with the gender-equality paradox in STEM hypothesis.